Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 <a href="modules/models/ResNet.py" >ResNet.py</a>

 This is a class that uses one of the 5 ResNet models that come with PyTorch.
-4 layer options are offered [18, 34, 50, 101, 152].
+The 5 layer options offered are [18, 34, 50, 101, 152].

 In the init method, the model is set to one of the pre-built models based on the layers parameter.
 Since we are using grayscale images and the models were built for RBG, the first layer is overwritten to take in 1 input channel instead of the hard coded 3 channels.